DKiran-atgit/WhyMath/README.md

-# what is mathematics
+# Mathematics

-Subject that deals with numbers, quantities, shapes, and patterns.
+Subject that deals with **numbers, quantities, shapes, and patterns**.

-Uses logical and systematic reasoning to
+Uses **logical and systematic reasoning** to

-	describe and solve problems,
+	describe problems and solve,

 	model real-world situations, and